 T: +44 (0)1904 322846

 We have courses ranging from one week to four months, with a typical stay being four weeks.
-Host families are paid a sum per night that a student stays with them.

 Staying with a host allows students to immerse themselves in the English language and British culture.
 To make the most out of this time, the student should be treated like family, through conversation, eating meals and doing activities together.

 For our hosts, it's a chance to have an international experience right from your own home, meet new people, learn about other cultures and earn some money.

 We have expectations around accommodation, meals, activities, travel and health as outlined below.

 Students should have access to the internet and be provided with a house key for the duration of their stay.

 If it is not possible to have a desk in the bedroom, they must be provided with a quiet area elsewhere in the house, with a table and chair so they can study at any time.

 Bed linen and towels should be changed weekly.